 Karla is a graduate of the University of Southern California and a Colorado native.
 Her passion for international travel and discovering/exploring new cultures began while working on her undergraduate degree and having the opportunity to study abroad for two semesters in New Zealand and The Netherlands.
 Her other interests include surfing, water skiing, hiking and photography.

-After a recent relocation from the United States to Christchurch, Karla is excited to begin her career journey with AUIP and inspire and assist all students in discovering and creating their own study abroad travel experience!
+After relocating from the United States to Christchurch, Karla is has enjoyed working with AUIP to inspire and assist all students in discovering and creating their own study abroad travel experience!